-Board of Commissioners Meigs County 100 East Second Street Pomeroy, OH 45769
+Board of County commissioners Meigs County 100 East Second Street Pomeroy, Ohio 45769

-We have reviewed the Independent Auditor's Report of Meigs County, prepared by J.L.
-Uhrig and Associates, Inc., for the audit period January 1, 2006 to December 31, 2006.
+We have reviewed the Independent Auditor's Report of Meigs County prepared by J.L.
+Uhrig and Associates, Inc., for the audit period January 1, 2007 through December 31, 2007.
 Based upon this review, we have accepted these reports in lieu of the audit required by Section 117.11, Revised Code.
 The Auditor of State did not audit the accompanying financial statements and, accordingly, we are unable to express, and do not express an opinion on them.